MakieOrg/Makie.jl/docs_franklin/site/tutorials/basic-tutorial.md

 ## Passing attributes to Figure and Axis

 For one-off plots, it can be convenient to set axis or figure settings directly with the plotting command.
 You can do this using the plotting functions without the `!` suffix, like `lines` or `scatter`, because these always create a new axis and also create a new figure if they are not plotting onto an existing one.
-This is explained further under [Plot Method Signatures](@ref).
+This is explained further under \myreflink{Plot Method Signatures}.

 You can pass axis attributes under the keyword `axis` and figure attributes under the keyword `figure`.